$0 South Africa Micro-School & Pod Kit — Start a Learning Pod That's Legal, Affordable, and Built for Your Community

 Compare it to the alternatives:

-For , you get a complete operational and legal framework — tested against the actual statutory requirements, not assembled from contradictory Facebook posts.
+For , you get the complete BELA-Proof Pod System — tested against the actual statutory requirements, not assembled from contradictory Facebook posts.

 This kit is an administrative, operational, and legal-reference resource for parents establishing learning pods and micro-schools.
 It is not legal advice.
 For active legal disputes with provincial departments or constitutional challenges, contact the Pestalozzi Trust.
 For questions about specific departmental requirements in your province, consult your Provincial Education Department directly.